hssmalo/steampunkfantasy/rules.md

 It is the one who have the advantage of the assault which are preveliged to choose which enemy hits he deflects, and which of his own successes are deflected.

 Now, both sides, both the disadvantage and the advantage applies assault success to the enemy.
 Assault successes are either damage or support.
+You start of by distributing the damaging hits, up to a maxium one damaging hit to a unit base per alive model.
+Further hits are applied as support to any one ore more damage roll.
+Keep track of which hit are from which source.
 Support gives you +1 damage to the result per support given, and only damage rolls potentially causes cassualties.
-You start of by distributing the damaging hits, up to a maxium one damaging hit to a unit base per alive model in the unit base.
-Further hits are applied as support to any one ore more damage.
-Keep track of which hit are from which source.

 Thus, if you have ONE attack which is far stronger than other attacks, it's wise to gain the advantage so that you make sure that that attack does not get deflected.

 For each damage hit, apply damage similar to ranged combat.
 Apply assault damage, roll for assault AP versus armor, add any special effect and roll on the damage table of the unit.

 Example: \

-DarkElf: 1 tank, a infantry base with 4 models: 7 success, 3 deflections. \
+DarkElf: Tank + a infantry base with 4 models: total 9 assault dice with success at 5+ and 11 deflection dice with success at 6+\
-Elf: 1 tank, a infantry base with 3 alive modles: 6 success, 3 from the tank 3 from the infantry\
+Elf: Tank + a infantry base with 3 alive modles: total 8 assault dice wth success at 5+, but no deflection.\

-Total: DarkElf 1 scored 7 hits, Elf scored 3. \
-Advantage: DarkElf
+DarkElf rolled 5 success and 3 deflection \
+Elf rolled 6 successes (3 from E34 and 3 from infantry)\
+DarkElf scores 5 hits and elf score 6-3 = 3 hits.
+Advantage DarkElf \

 Thus the DarkElf gained the advantage, and chooses to deflect the 3 attacks from the tank (they may or may not be nastier in the real game).
-Thus the Elf assigns 3 hits to the darkelf and the darkelf choosed 7 hits to the elf.
-The elf choosed to assign 3 damaging results to the infantry.
+The elf choose to assign 3 damaging scores from his infantry to the enemy infantry, since he suspect that the DarkElfs armor is good enough to protect it.
+Might as well kill some infantry in the process.
-The Darkelf choosed to assign 4 damaging success to the infantry and 1 damaging + 2 support to the tank, in hope of doing some damage.
+The Darkelf choosed to assign 3 damaging scores to the infantry and 1 damaging + 2 support to the tank, in hope of doing some damage.
+Thus the attack on the tank gets +2 to damage.

+Rolling for damage:\
+Elf rolls 3 times on infantry damage table, but manage to kill only 2 models. \
+Dakr Elf also rolled 3 times on infantry damage tabale, but managed to kill all 3 infantry.
+Then he roll for damage once versus the Elf's tanks, but the elf's armor provides to difficult to penetrate. \

+Then the Elf retreats from the hex, but atleast it's tanks is unharmed. \

-If in the rare case that unit does not to real damage in assault, but does only psycic damage instead, and this unit is mixed with units that does real damage, threat real and psycic as seperate entries with respect to distributing hits.
+If in the rare case that unit does not to real damage in assault, but does only psycic damage instead, and this unit is mixed with units that does real damage, threat real and psycic as seperate entries with respect to distributing damaging and supporting hits.
 Thus you may roll one real damage PER enemy model in unit base in addition to one psycic damage PER enemy model in unit base.
 Units with real damage support attacks from real damage, while support from unit with psycic damage support attacks with psycic damage.
 If a model does both regular and psycic damage, support gives +1 to regular damage and +1 to psycic damage.

 Examples: